Bg

 [Note: for children who were born early, we go by their adjusted age for sleep development.]

 Once that third nap is dropped, you’ll want to offer an earlier bedtime to limit the amount of overtiredness caused by the nap transition.
-Ensuring you have a longer pre-sleep bedtime routine will help cue your baby that it’s time for bed rather than the third nap.
+Ensuring you have a longer pre-sleep will help cue your baby that it’s time for bed rather than the third nap.

 Hunger is a frequent cause of shortened sleep, including naps.
 Be sure to adjust meal times so that your baby doesn’t wake too early from a nap due to hunger.